apache/cloudstack-documentation/source/adminguide/networking/virtual_private_cloud_config.rst

 Each Network ACL is associated with a VPC and can be assigned to multiple VPC tiers.
 Every tier needs to be associated with a Network ACL.
 Only one ACL can be associated with a tier at a time.
-If no custome network ACL is availeable at the time of tier creation, adefault Network ACL has to be used instead.
-Curretly two default ACL are availeable.
+If no custome network ACL is availeable at the time of tier creation, a default Network ACL has to be used instead.
+Curretly two default ACL are available.
 The "default_allow" ACL allows in- and egress traffic while the "default_deny" blocks all in- and egress traffic.
 Default network ACL cannot be removed or modified.
 Newly created ACLs, while showing empty, deny all incoming traffic to the associated tier and allow all